Presentations for subrings and subalgebras of finite co-rank: Proof outline

 The \emph{free $K$-algebra} $\K{X}$ is the semigroup ring of the free semigroup $X^+$ with coefficients in $K$.
 It consists of all \emph{polynomials} over $X$, i.e. (finite) $K$-linear combinations of monomials (non-empty words) over $X$.
 Note that the variables in $X$ do not commute, and $\K{X}$ does not have a (multiplicative) identity.
 The free monoid over $X$, which includes the empty word $1$, will be denoted by $X^\ast:=X^+\cup\{1\}$.
 The $K$-algebra $\K{X}^1$ is then isomorphic to the semigroup ring of $X^\ast$ with coefficients from $K$.

 A $K$-algebra $A$ is \emph{finitely generated} if there exists a finite set $U$ such that $\Sub{U}=A$.
 Equivalently, $A$ is finitely generated if it is isomorphic to a quotient $\K{X}/I$ of a free $K$-algebra with $X$ finite.
 If in addition $I$ is finitely generated as an ideal, $A$ is said to be \emph{finitely presented}.
+When dealing with ideals, we will use the term `finitely generated' to mean `finitely generated as an ideal'.
+If another meaning is intended, say as a $K$-algebra, then we will say so explicitly.